 No. Recommendation Risks Agreed Action

 9(M) Changes in service demand should be monitored based on pre-determined tolerances which should trigger a formal process that assesses impact and determines, agrees, and approves actions to address these.
 In the instance of the Enforcement service this could mean officers and Members considering balancing demand to resource and the scope and requirements of the policy and procedure.
 Service performance requirement are affected by increasing service demand.
-Monitoring of service of identified resource tole established as part of 8.
-This information can the proposed Develop liaison group to allow finvolvement.
-However, there is no poservice Plan or budgers should the tolerances breached and the expensive is either using or to make do and meroscape to make do and meroscape is to make do and meroscape to the service of the servi erances Recommendation to be discussed with ment Management for Member erovision in the t for contingency be reached/ erience of the agency resource
+Monitoring of service demand against identified resource tolerances established as part of Recommendation 8.
+This information can be discussed with the proposed Development Management liaison group to allow for Member involvement.
+However, there is no provision in the Service Plan or budget for contingency should the tolerances be reached/ breached and the experience of the service is either using agency resource or to make do and mend.

 Person Responsible Due Date

-Head of 31st January
+Head of 31 st January

 Development 2022 and

 Management ongoing